by Kelly Wilson

 - Explain why you are better off by having this value drive you.

 Next, address the crux of the essay: Why Stanford?
 Note that the question is not “Why the GSB?”
-It is “Why Stanford?”
+It is “Why Stanford (for you)?”
 While you want most of your essay to be about how the GSB can help you achieve your aspirations, consider how other parts of Stanford can add value to your education.
 And please don’t state the obvious.
 Resist the temptation to lift your information directly from the school’s website.
 The admissions committee already knows that Stanford’s location is perfect for entrepreneurship, tech, and venture capital.
-They already know they are highly selective and, therefore, highly ranked.
-They already know the Stanford brand resonates worldwide — they communicated all this to you in their marketing materials.
+They already know they are highly selective and highly ranked.
+They already know the Stanford brand resonates worldwide – they communicated all this to you in their marketing materials.
 Instead, think about the resources, opportunities, and community Stanford can offer you that will enable you to reach your unique goals.
 Why does this program make sense for you?

 Optional Short-Answer Question